What is the philosophy of Families Together Cooperative Nursery School?

 What does a family member assistant do in the classroom?
 How often am I expected to be in the classroom?

 Classroom assistants arrive early to help the teachers set up the classroom and check in with the teachers about the classroom plan for the day.
 During class time, assistants interact with the children in the classroom, helping them find and participate in activities.
 They also help the teachers supervise play and serve snack.
 Family member assistants also stay after class to help the teachers with clean up.
 All assistant responsibilities and guidelines are written and posted in the classroom for referral.
-Families rotate in the classroom on a regularly scheduled basis, volunteering approximately once a month when enrollment is full.
+Families rotate in the classroom on a regularly scheduled basis, volunteering approximately once a month.